ecfeed/ecfeed.python/README.md

 The 'TestProvider' constructor takes one required and three optional arguments.

 - *model (required)* - The model ID.
-It is a 20 digit number (grouped by 4) that can be found in the 'My projects' page at 'ecfeed.com'.
-It can be also found in the URL of the model editor page.
-It's value can be changed later using the 'Model' property.
+The model ID is a 20 digit number (grouped by 4) that can be found in the *My projects* page at ecfeed.com under each model.
+It is also in an url of the model editor page opened on a model.
+By default it is `None`.
 - *genserver* - The URL of the ecfeed generator service.
 By default it is 'gen.ecfeed.com'.
 - *keystore_path* - The path to the keystore downloaded from 'ecfeed.com' webpage ('Settings' -> 'Security').
 The keystore contains the user certificate which is needed to authenticate the user at the generator service.
 By default, the constructor looks for the keystore in \~/.ecfeed/security.p12, except for Windows, where the default path is \~/ecfeed/security.p12.
 - *password* - The password to the keystore.
 The default value is 'changeit'.